nadiamariduena/python-intro-2024-privat/z_PYENV_versions-python-toavoid.md

 🔸 Similarly, **it's wise to avoid very old Python** releases.
 For instance, unless you have compelling reasons to use Python 2.7 in 2022, it's not recommended.

+🔸 Likewise, `Python 3.7`, slated to reach its **end-of-life in 2023**, isn't ideal for long-term projects requiring ongoing maintenance.
+By the time development concludes, transitioning to a newer Python version will likely be necessary.